Recently, I’ve been chatting to a fair few companies about the challenges they’re facing as hirers.

 - Quick fixes anyone’s suggested.

-Tip: after analysis, present your findings back to the leadership team to help them understand the differences between what they thought the employee experience was and what it actually is.
+Tip: after analysis, present your findings to the leadership team to help them understand the differences between what they thought the employee experience was and what it is in reality.

 It's important to communicate widely and openly to everyone that this exercise is happening.